xtfocus/coagents-ui-docker-compose/README.md

 ## Features
 - Research canvas with AI agents
-- Python backend using LangGraph
+- Python backend using LangGraph with PostgreSQL checkpointing
 - Next.js frontend with modern UI components
 - Dockerized deployment for both backend and frontend